Sample size re-estimation incorporating prior information on a nuisance parameter: Performance of the proposed sample size re-esti mation procedure

-Figure \ref{fig:Sec2power} shows that sample size re-estimation incorporating prior data conflicting with the actual data results in underpowered trials if the prior distribution has a mean or median smaller than the true variance.
-Even for a small effective prior sample size of $ESS=15$, large internal pilot studies cannot correct the effect of a prior data conflict.
+Figure \ref{fig:Sec2power} shows that sample size re-estimation incorporating a prior which conflicts with the actual data results in underpowered trials if the prior distribution has a mean or median smaller than the true variance.
+Even for a small prior effective sample size of $ESS=15$, large internal pilot studies cannot resolve the prior-data conflict.
 The underpowering increases as the effective sample size increases but decreases as the internal pilot study sample size increases.
-If the prior distribution would have a mean or median larger than the true variance, the sample size re-estimation incorporating prior data would overpower the clinical trial.
-Thus, the sample size re-estimation procedure incorporating prior information using the MAP prior does not meet the basic performance requirement when the prior data is in conflict with the variance of the ongoing clinical trial. \\ For the last part of this simulation study, we robustify the MAP prior as introduced above and assess whether the corresponding sample size re-estimation procedure incorporating prior information is robust against prior data conflicts.
-We assume that the MAP prior $p_{\sigma^2}(\cdot)$ on the variance has an expected value of $\hat{\sigma}_{mean}^{2}=0.49$ while the true variance is $\sigma^2=1$.
+If the prior distribution would have a mean or median larger than the true variance, the sample size re-estimation incorporating prior information would overpower the clinical trial.
+Thus, the sample size re-estimation procedure incorporating prior information using the MAP prior does not meet the basic performance requirement when the prior-data is in conflict with the variance of the ongoing clinical trial. \\ For the last part of this simulation study, we robustify the MAP prior as introduced above and assess whether the corresponding sample size re-estimation procedure incorporating prior information is robust against prior-data conflicts.
+We assume that the MAP prior $p_{\sigma^2}(\cdot)$ on the variance has an expected value of $\sigma_{mean}^{2}=0.49$ while the true variance is $\sigma^2=1$.
 For the robustification we mix the MAP prior $p_{\sigma^2}(\cdot)$ with a vague prior $p_{V}(\cdot)$ which follows an inverse Gamma distribution with shape parameter $a=2$ and rate parameter $b=1$.
-Thus, the robustified MAP prior of the precision is given by
+The vague prior has a prior effective sample size of $ESS=4$ and its expected value is equal to one, i.e. the same as the true variance.
+Thus, this choice of vague prior corresponds to an idealized setting which aims to emphasize what can be achieved concerning power control by robustifying the MAP prior.
+The robustified MAP prior of the precision is given by